 While you should certainly limit the amount of alcohol that you drink when you’re anxious (it will only exacerbate your symptoms later on), there are lots of other beverages that you can turn to.
 In particular, you may want to start drinking a bit more of certain teas.
 A lot of people know to sip chamomile tea if they are feeling stressed out and research has shown that they are right to do that.

 Essentially, chamomile tea can help to induce a sense of calmness, often bordering on sedation.
 Due to this, it is a good idea to sip some chamomile tea in the evening.
 If you don’t want to have to deal with sedative effects, then you can always try some green tea.
 It contains L-theanine which helps to lower blood pressure and a rising heart rate.
 So, it can help to ward off your anxiety.
+Some people also rely on cbd tincture and other cannabis products to help them relax and relieve anxiety.

 Get More Exercise